 Middle States Accreditation

-The Middle States accreditation process began fall semester 2013 with the appointment of the Self-Study Steering Committee, chaired by Beau Breslin, Dean of the Faculty and Vice President for Academic Affairs, and Sarah Goodwin, Professor of English, Kenan Chair of Liberal Arts and Faculty Assessment Coordinator.
+The Middle States Commission on Higher Education accreditation process began fall semester 2013 with the appointment of the Self-Study Steering Committee, cochaired by Beau Breslin, Dean of the Faculty and Vice President for Academic Affairs, and Sarah Goodwin, Professor of English, Kenan Chair of Liberal Arts and Faculty Assessment Coordinator.
 The members of the Steering Committee were chosen to reflect the institutional nature of the accreditation process, and working groups were convened to draft chapters.
 Drafts were submitted in late spring of 2015, and over the summer were stitched together and edited to create a coherent draft.
 Comments on the draft versions were solicited from the Skidmore community during the fall of 2015, and the final self-study was sent to the MSCHE and the evaluation team in early January, 2016.
 Details of the document and the process are outlined below.

 - It arises directly from our mission statement and thus relates to some of the College’s historical strengths, including our tradition of creative integration across traditional boundaries.

 - It addresses a number of initiatives that are currently under way for which we would do well to gather more information and build a stronger consensus in the College community.

 For more information about the re-accreditation process, please contact Lisa Christenson.